Welcome to today's edition of the Rush 24-7 podcast.

 Is this what you're getting at?

-Uh the Bush foreign policy can be clearly defined.
+The Bush foreign policy can be clearly defined.

-The uh the Obama foreign policy.
+The Obama foreign policy.

-I mean, if I had to say anything, the Obama foreign policy has been rooted in.
+I mean, if I had to say anything, the Obama foreign policy has been rooted in, I don't want to say apologizing for downsizing America's role in the world.

-Just like there is a decline in the U.S. economy, there is a decline in the country overall, so is there a decline in American foreign policy?
+Just like there is a decline in the U.S. economy, there is a decline in the country overall.

-We get genuinely incompetence running it.
+We've got genuine incompetence running it.

-Susan Susan Rice doesn't know what she's doing.
+Susan Rice doesn't know what she's doing.

-Samantha, what's her name, power?
+Samantha, what's her name, Power?

 She doesn't know what she's doing.